Digital Business Management

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

-This paper will be taught in a series of lectures, focussing on online discussions and student presentations.
+This paper will be taught in a series of lectures, focusing on in-class discussions and student presentations.
 All relevant material will be available through Moodle.
 Given the topic, you might be required to sign up for collaborative online tools and similar services.

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.